Generational Extended Family of Joseph Vierra Marciel (11/10/1882-11/7/1949) and Josephine Kealoha Akiona (12/4/1888-9/1/1966)

 Joe and Kealoha were blessed with fourteen children--seven sons and eight daughters: Edward, Roseline, Raymond, Francis (Tito), Christina, Wilhelmina (Mina), Irene, Victor, Pauline, Kenneth, Richard, Ivy, Alma, Leland

-The object of this Council shall be to commemorate the storied heritage of the late Antone Vieira Marciel, Sr. and Loke Kaʻilikea of Kaupō, Maui, Ko Hawaiʻi Pae ʻĀina (Hawaiian Islands), and to perpetuate their beloved legacy for the current and future generations of this perennial family tree.
+The object of this Reunion Committee shall be to commemorate the storied heritage of the late Antone Vieira Marciel, Sr. and Loke Kaʻilikea of Kaupō, Maui, Ko Hawaiʻi Pae ʻĀina (Hawaiian Islands), and to perpetuate their beloved legacy for the current and future generations of this perennial family tree.

 Me ka Nani aʻo Kaupō - The Beauty of Kaupō Maui nō ka ʻOi! - Maui is the Best!